 Most of us have wished for a little more outdoor privacy in our yards and gardens.
 Unless you live on acreage, chances are you have a neighbor just a little too close.
 No matter how tight you are with your neighbors, (or not!) you just might want to feel a little less exposed when enjoying your own outdoor space.
-No worries, if you are looking for backyard privacy ideas, this is the place to be!
-These DIY garden privacy screens and plants are the perfect solution to lookie-loo neighbors or a busy street.

-DIY Outdoor Screens and Backyard Privacy Ideas
+Wooden DIY Outdoor Privacy Screen Ideas

-This easy DIY privacy screen from ‘The Sweetest Digs‘ is made for a deck, but you could alter it to work in other situations too.
-Step by step photos and instructions make this a simple project anyone can do!
+This easy DIY privacy screen from ‘The Sweetest Digs‘ is made for a deck, but you could alter it to work in other situations, too.
+Step-by-step photos and instructions make this a simple project anyone can do!
 You have to go look at the difference this outdoor screen made in the before and after photos…

 Let’s hop on over to ‘The Happy Housie‘ and learn how to make an outdoor screen from cedar planks.
-We love how this backyard privacy idea is perfect for a porch, deck or patio.
-The planks are of different widths which is what gives this project a high end look.
+We love how this backyard privacy idea is perfect for a porch, deck, or patio.
+The planks are of different widths, which is what gives this project a high-end look.
 Easy to follow tutorial.

 If you need a balcony privacy screen, then ‘Dunn Lumber‘ has the perfect DIY tutorial for you!
 We love that this has an attached planter as well, and that it has wheels too!
 Perfect if you have neighbors on more than one side.

 If you love the classic lattice look and have a large area you need a privacy screen for, try this outdoor screen planter combo by ‘Gina Michele‘.
 We love this!
-If you have anything unsightly you are trying to screen, (ugly camper, anyone?) this is the project for you.
+If you have anything unsightly you are trying to screen (ugly camper, anyone?), this is the project for you.

 If you aren’t wanting to build this one but love the look of the lattice, you can check out this version over at ‘Amazon’.
 It’s solid wood, freestanding, and is small enough to provide pretty privacy on a balcony or patio.